ghazariann/cloudstorageio/README.md

 # cloudstorageio
-Tool working with storage interfaces
+Tool working with S3 and Google Storage interfaces

 _Developed and tested on python 3.7+_